 However, the relevant three-year rules do not apply to purchases completing by 26 November 2018.
-So you should escape the surcharge if you buy a new house in England intending it to be your only or main home.
-The new guidance is clearer on this point.
+So you should escape the surcharge if you buy a new house in England intending it to be your only or main home and complete the purchase by 26 November 2018.
+The November 2016 guidance was clearer on this point.

 Scenario 2: Unmarried couple buying a home together

 Question: My girlfriend and I are about to buy our first house together for us to live in as our only home.
 She has no other property interests, but I have several properties that I let out.
 I have been living in rented accommodation for the last four years since selling my previous home (which I had lived in up until then).
 Will we be hit with the surcharge because of my other property interests?

 Answer: So long as you buy your property on or before 26 November 2018, you should not have to pay the surcharge.
 This is because the relevant ‘three-year rules’ (which state you should have sold a previous main residence within the three years prior to the new purchase) only start to apply from that date.
 Up until then, there is no time limit, so the replacement of only or main residence exception should apply to you, despite the fact your sale was four years ago.